redis-developer/rediner/docs/data.md

 The main challenge of scalability is the number of named entities.
 While the SpaCy NER model provides a robust detection of named entities, it does have issues with entity word boundaries.
-As such, sometimes the same named entity is prefix or suffixed with extra words like stop words or other qualifiers.
-Pruning the named entities via additional algorithms should provide better scalability for processing a large corpus.
+As such, sometimes the same named entity is prefixed or suffixed with extra words like stop words or other qualifiers.
+Pruning the named entities via additional algorithms should provide better scalability when processing a large corpus.

 ## Database

 This project relies on RedisGraph and the demo relies on various indexes.
+These indexes are created by a separate program called [`setupdb.py`](https://github.com/redis-developer/rediner/blob/main/demo/setupdb.py) and can be run on any graph key.

 You can run a local RedisGraph instance by: